Hasenspiel - Escape the White Rabbit

 Methodology

 To answer those questions, we need to simulate all possible hasenspiel games.
 However, the number of possible games is too massive for a direct “bruteforce” approach.
 Thus the strategy is to follow a depth-first search (DFS) approach.
-White plays its forst possible move, then black its first possible move, etc. until the game reaches a final step where one of both players wins, from there we go up one step, explore the second last possible move, etc, until we have explored all possible nodes of the game.
+White plays its first possible move, then black its first possible move, etc. until the game reaches a final step where one of both players wins, from there we go up one step, explore the second last possible move, etc, until we have explored all possible nodes of the game.
 For each state, we store following information:

 - If the player on turn at this state can force victory from there